The IRS has sent 8 million tax refund checks so far. Here's the average amount.

 With tax season in full swing, the IRS is offering a peek at early tax filings, and the number so far may bode ill for Americans hoping for a juicier refund.

-The agency, which started accepting tax returns for the 2022 tax year on January 23, said it has received almost 19 million filings through February 3.
-In that time, the IRS has issued about 8 million refunds, according to the most recent data.
+The agency, which started accepting tax returns for the 2022 tax year on Jan.
+23, said it has received almost 19 million filings through Feb.
+3. In that time, the IRS has issued about eight million refunds, according to the most recent data.

-The average refund check so far this year: $1,963, or almost 11% lower than compared with the same time a year earlier, when refunds were averaging about $2,200 per filer.
+The average refund check so far this year: $1,963, or almost 11% lower than compared to the same time a year earlier, when refunds were averaging about $2,200 per filer.

 That jibes with warnings from tax pros and even the IRS itself that tax refunds this year would likely be smaller than in 2022, leading to what some experts are calling a "tax refund shock."
 The reason for the lower refunds stems from the expiration of pandemic tax credits and other benefits, ranging from the expanded Child Tax Credit to three rounds of federal stimulus checks.

-One possible reason, Bank of America analysts said in a report.
-"We... believe individuals are filing their returns sooner this year to get refunds faster given the tougher economic environment," they noted.
+One possible reason, Bank of America analysts said in a report: "We... believe individuals are filing their returns sooner this year to get refunds faster given the tougher economic environment."

 The highest inflation in 40 years has walloped many Americans, with a recent Primerica study finding that three-quarters of families are cutting back on non-essential purchases to offset higher prices, while half are tapping into their emergency savings to keep afloat.